armory/docs/content/en/docs/armory-admin/aws/exposing-spinnaker.md

   --name spin-deck-public
 ```

-Once these Services have been created, we’ll need to update our Spinnaker deployment so that the UI understands where the API is located.
-To do this, we’ll use Halyard to override the base URL for both the API and the UI and then redeploy Spinnaker.
+Once these services have been created, we’ll need to update our Armory deployment so that the UI understands where the API is located.
+To do this, we’ll use Halyard to override the base URL for both the API and the UI and then redeploy Armory.

 ```bash
 # use the newly created LBs